 As a national housebuilder, the Company is present in many different communities and the Board believes that the Group’s workforce should be reflective of the communities we work in and the customers we create homes for, including in respect of ethnicity.

 During the year, a formal internal evaluation of the Committee was carried out to build upon the progress made by the 2019 evaluation which was externally facilitated by Independent Audit, as well as the formal internal evaluation undertaken last year.
 In line with Provision 21 of the Code, the Board will be engaging an external evaluator to facilitate the evaluation of the Committee in 2022.

-After reviewing the evaluation report prepared by Independent Audit last year, a questionnaire was created and tailored, taking into consideration comments made in the previous years’ assessment as well as the current market.
+After reviewing the 2020 self-evaluation report, a questionnaire was created and tailored, taking into consideration comments made in the previous year's assessment as well as the current market.
 The Members of the Committee, as well as those people who regularly attend the Committee meetings by invitation, were invited to participate in the evaluation.

 Following completion of the questionnaire, an anonymised effectiveness report was compiled and presented to the Members of the Committee.
 The findings of the evaluation were discussed and the Committee was found to be effective, concluding that it had fulfilled its remit and had in place appropriate Terms of Reference.